Music is a truly universal language.

 The title of the song is an idiom (heard it through the grapevine) which means that someone learned a piece of information in an informal way, like through rumors or gossip.
 Other examples include the following:

-- Make me blue — To make someone sad.
+- Make me blue — Make me sad

-- It took me by surprise — To be surprised.
+- It took me by surprise — It surprised me

 10. “The Lazy Song” by Bruno Mars

 Learners of English will probably recognize this song as being Bruno Mars’s worldwide hit from a few years ago.
 It focuses on someone who doesn’t want to do any work or leave the house that day.
 In fact, it seems that Bruno doesn’t even want to leave his bed!